debanjandhar12/Obsidian-Anki-Sync/README.md

-# Obsidian Anki Sync - Yet another plugin
+# Obsidian Anki Sync - Yet another anki plugin

 This plugin allow you to make flashcards in [Obsidian](https://obsidian.md/) and sync them to [Anki](https://apps.ankiweb.net/).